Ichaelus/Github-Classifier/Documentation/Installation Manual.md

 Password: InformatiCupClient1
 ```

-Once Ubuntu has booted, change to the folder `~/GithubClassificator/Application` and replace it with the folder `Application` of our submission.
-Open the folder and run `python start.py` inside the terminal as root.
+Once Ubuntu has booted, change to the folder `~/GithubClassifier/` and replace it with the folder `GithubClassifier` of our submission.
+Open the folder and run `python Application/start.py` inside the terminal as root.

 ## And what about the Backend?